Oskar Kokoschka: World War I

 He volunteered for service as a cavalryman in the Austrian army in World War I, and in 1915 was seriously wounded.
 At the hospital, the doctors decided that he was mentally unstable.
 Nevertheless, he continued to develop his career as an artist, traveling across Europe and painting the landscape.

-He commissioned a life-sized female doll in 1918.
+He commissioned a life-sized female doll from the dollmaker Hermine Moos in 1918.
 Although intended to simulate Alma and receive his affection, the 'Alma doll' did not satisfy Kokoschka and he destroyed it during a party.

 In 1919, Kokoschka began teaching at the Kunstakademie Dresden.
 In an open letter addressed to the inhabitants of Dresden from 1920, Kokoschka argued that the civil war battles between the revolutionary parties should be moved outside of the city’s borders in order to protect the art which could not escape the crossfire.
 This letter was penned after an incident on 15 March 1920 when a bullet damaged Bathsheba at the Fountain, a painting by Peter Paul Rubens.
 As a result of his letter, Kokoschka received backlash from the Communist artists George Grosz and John Heartfield in what was referred to as the Kunstlump debate, or Art Scoundrel Debate.
 Many other artists, however, continued to support the work of Kokoschka.

 In May 1922 he attended the International Congress of Progressive Artists and signed the "Founding Proclamation of the Union of Progressive International Artists".

 Kokoschka returned to Vienna in the autumn of 1931, where he spent six months in the home he had purchased for his parents eleven years earlier.
 Located in Vienna’s 16th District known as Liebharstal, the house, now functioning as the artist’s studio, provided a view of Schloss Wilhelminenberg which had been converted into a Kinderheim, or orphanage, by the City Council.
 During this time, Kokoschka accepted a commission by the Social Democratic City Council, ‘Red Vienna,’ for a painting that would be hung inside the Rathaus, or City Hall.
 Kokoschka, along with other Austrian artists, was asked to create an artwork depicting Vienna in contribution to this project managed by the Historisches Museum der Stadt (Wien Museum).
 In honor of the humanitarian efforts of the City Counsel, Kokoschka decided to illustrate children playing outside of the palace in the foreground of the composition which otherwise consisted of a cityscape.
 Other identifiable Viennese architecture within the painting includes the City Hall and St. Stephen's Cathedral.